-Data Protection & Privacy Solicitors
+Data Protection and Privacy Law Solicitors

 Dealing with data protection and privacy issues can be incredibly daunting, whether you are a business or an individual.

-For business, data protection compliance is more serious now than ever before and data breaches can have serious consequences.
+For businesses, data protection compliance is more serious now than ever before and data breaches can have serious consequences.
 Similarly, individuals are more concerned about what data is held about them and how their personal data is used, and they are more likely to take action if there has been a breach of data protection.